Horizon safety locations

 7)

-With navigation started, you can listen to horizon updates to retrieve and filter safety locations:
+2. Implement a listener to get horizon updates and filter out safety locations:

 1func onHorizonUpdated(snapshot: HorizonSnapshot, position: HorizonPosition) {